-Every Student Is a Success Story
+Make Every Student a Success Story

-Wonders is designed to foster a love of reading in all children.
-Through exploration of texts and daily development of their skills as readers, writers, speakers, and active listeners, students experience the power of literacy.
-Combining the work of literacy experts with research on social emotional learning, Wonders helps educators strengthen skills, bolster learning, and encourage independence, enhancing the important and inspiring work that takes place in classrooms every day.
+Wonders is designed to foster students’ growth as readers, writers, communicators, and life-ready learners.
+Through exploration of texts and daily development of their skills, students experience the power of literacy.The program combines the work of literacy experts with research on social emotional learning, enhancing the important and inspiring work that teachers do to strengthen students’ skills, bolster learning, and nurture independence.

 Literacy Begins with Firm Foundations

-Wonders Strengthens Close
+Wonders Strengthens Close Reading Skills

 Accessing Complex Text